oroinc/documentation/user_guide/entity_management.rst

 Entity with no fields is meaningless and will not be processed by the system.
 Once an entity has been created, you will get to the *View* page of the new entity, where you can define its new fields.

-Please refer to the :ref:`Field Management <user-guide-field management>` Guide to find out, how to add fields to the entity.
+Please refer to the :ref:`Field Management <user-guide-entity-management-create-fields>` Guide to find out, how to add fields to the entity.